PostHog/posthog.com/contents/blog/clickhouse-vs-snowflake.md

 To some developer evangelists, this business-first scheme is seen as heresy.
 But it's an excellent solution for Snowflake’s customers, each of whom pays an average of ~$170,000 a year.
 But why?
 Snowflake isn’t Louis Vuitton – people aren’t clamoring to buy its product merely because it's expensive.

 Instead, Snowflake is a jack of all trades.
 Snowflake has complex, performant architecture, but its cloud-first, fully-managed design makes scaling seamless.
 Snowflake can handle complex, conditional-heavy queries, but its GUI enables non-technical people to take advantage of stored data.
-Snowflake’s codebase, including any security flaws, is entirely closed-source, but its massive app marketplace makes third-party integrations possible.

 Snowflake was built for businesses with complex, ever-changing needs with big budgets.
 It’s by no means the fastest horse, but it’s the only one that can prance, race, dance, and even sing.